- From: 18 january 2019

 FREEDOM - THE FIFTY KEY DUTCH ARTWORKS SINCE 1968

-An exhibition entitled Freedom – The Fifty Key Dutch Artworks Since 1968 will open at Museum de Fundatie in Zwolle on 19 January 2019.
-This ambitious and somewhat unconventional project will feature the fifty ‘key artworks’, the leading works produced in the Netherlands over the past fifty years.
+Freedom – The Fifty Key Dutch Artworks Since 1968 is an ambitious and somewhat unconventional project will feature the fifty ‘key artworks’, the leading works produced in the Netherlands over the past fifty years.
 Freedom will be deliberately subjective, intended both as an invitation to debate and as a declaration of love for Dutch art.
 As such, Freedom will be unmissable for anyone who wants to see all the top art produced in the Netherlands over the past fifty years brought together in one show.

 Freedom is being curated by art critic and author Hans den Hartog Jager (b.
 1968).
 He has created a number of other exhibitions for Museum de Fundatie: More Light (2010) about the sublime in contemporary art, More Power (2014) about the possibility or impossibility of artists influencing processes in society and Behold the Man (2016), a portrait gallery that presented an overview both of social change and of developments in art over the past hundred years.

 Armando (1929-2018), Fahne, 1981, oil on canvas, 240 x 175 cm, Stedelijk Museum Amsterdam, © Pictoright Amsterdam 2019.

 Van Lieshout Studio, The Monument, 2015, bronze, 431 x 220 x 208 cm, on loan from Van Lieshout Studio, Photo: Peter Tijhuis.